crystalwidjaja/lobster/README.md

    - B. Code link: see [song.csv](song.csv), [song.py](song.py), [music.css](templates/music.css), and [music.html](templates/music.html)
    - C. Runtime link: http://lobstersmuseum.cf/music

-- College Board
+- COLLEGE BOARD REQUIREMENTS
   - Our project has inputs, specifically for the making of a user account.
 There is a form for new users and a form for returning users.
 These involve “GET” and “POST.”
 The type of input we are using is a html form for the user to input their information.
 We also use checkboxes for choosing favorites and a dropdown menu to specific gender.
-Evidence in
+Evidence in [landing_page.html](https://github.com/crystalwidjaja/lobster/blob/main/templates/landing_page.html#L114-#L155) and [login.html](https://github.com/crystalwidjaja/lobster/blob/main/templates/login.html#L90-#L100)

 # Key Features
  - Exhibits